zeliechowaiki/SENG-LIVE-013122/03-js-arrays/README.md

 ### Warm Up

-&emsp; 💡 Callbacks and arrow functions
+💡 Callbacks and arrow functions

 Define the following functions using arrow function syntax: